ResearchProjects-codes/Emotion-Recognition/README.md

 # Emotion-Recognition
-A ML model Fake News detection
+A ML model for emotion recognition